Murders of Annette Cooper and Todd Schultz: Subsequent events and 2008 arrests

 After his 1990 release, Johnston filed his initial wrongful conviction and imprisonment claim.
 The Hocking County court denied it in 1993, ruling that the preponderance of evidence did not prove Johnston innocent.
 In 2003, legislation brought by Ohio Representative Bill Seitz was passed to amend Ohio's wrongful imprisonment statute.

 In September 2008, two men confessed to the crime and were arrested.
-In December 2008, one of the men, Chester McKnight, pled guilty and received two life sentences.
-The other man, Kenneth Linscott, of Logan, pled guilty to misdemeanor abuse of a corpse, received time served, and was released.
+In December 2008, one of the men, Chester McKnight, pleaded guilty and received two life sentences.
+The other man, Kenneth Linscott, of Logan, pleaded guilty to misdemeanor abuse of a corpse, received time served, and was released.
 Rape or intended rape and escaping detection for those crimes were specified as motives for the murders in the indictment.
 In 2012, a Franklin County, Ohio, judge ruled Johnston innocent, allowing him to sue the state for damages.
 Then-Ohio Attorney General Mike DeWine appealed, and the decision that allowed Johnston to seek compensation from the state was reversed.

 In March 2014 Franklin County Court of Appeals ruled that the 2003 legislation change did not operate retroactively, but Johnston appealed.
 In February 2014, Mansaray v.
 State found that the 2003 statute amendment should be interpreted to limit claims to only those errors in procedure occurring after a sentence has been passed.
 In 2015, the Ohio Supreme Court reversed the decision, ruling that the legislation can be applied retroactively, and ordered the court of appeals to reconsider Johnston's case.
 A new trial again found Johnston innocent, but in 2016 the Franklin County Court of Appeals again overturned the right to seek compensation, citing Mansaray.
 The Ohio Supreme Court declined to hear Johnston's appeal the following year.

 In 2017 DeWine opposed legislation that would allow Johnston to seek damages from the state.
 In 2019 that legislation was passed and overset Mansarays limitations in cases of a Brady violation; it was signed into law by John Kasich in December 2018, the month before DeWine would have taken office as Ohio governor.
 In 2020, the state of Ohio settled with Johnston for $775,000.